danielpalmares/recipe-app/README.md

 If you don't have the Live Server extension installed, this link is for you [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

-## Tool
+## Tools

-These tool were used in the project:
+These tools were used in the project:

 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)
 - [SASS](https://sass-lang.com/)